-From time to time, I and other engineers here at Warren are asked to evaluate a case involving an injury that has been caused by machinery designed to produce or fill packaging.
+From time to time, our forensic engineers here at Warren are asked to evaluate a case involving an injury that has been caused by machinery designed to produce or fill packaging.
 The hazards associated with packaging machinery are often similar to other commonly-used industrial machinery, but packaging machinery has its own voluntary consensus standard for machine safety.

 The standard is ANSI/PMMI B155.1, titled “Standard for Packaging Machinery and Packaging-Related Converting Machinery – Safety Requirements for Construction, Care and Use”.
 The ANSI B155.1 standard was created in 1972 and has been revised regularly over the years, including in 2016.